-If you were looking for property in North America, then a duplex is an apartment split over two floors.
+If you were looking for property in North America, a duplex is an apartment split over two floors.
 That’s not what we’re talking about, though.
 In printing terminology, duplex printing is the ability to print on both sides of a piece of paper.
+But that’s not what we’re talking about.
 In stainless steel, duplex means a hybrid microstructure to attain a combination of properties.
+In this article from Langley Alloys, we’ll be discussing Duplex Stainless Steels.
+So for more information about this extremely useful type of alloy, please read on.

-Well, depending upon the steel composition and how they are produced, heat-treated and cooled then the atoms within the metal can align themselves in many different ways.
+Well, depending upon the composition of the steel and how that steel is produced, heat-treated and cooled then the atoms within the metal can align themselves in many different ways, including a crystalline lattice.
 This crystal structure fundamentally controls the properties of the metal.

-Ferritic stainless steels have a different crystalline structure which gives a different set of performance traits compared with austenitic alloys; less tough but much more resistant to stress corrosion cracking, difficult to weld and less likely to work harden.
-In much the same way as austenitic stainless steels, there are multiple different grades, that through alloy content can provide varying levels of corrosion resistance at a cost.
+Ferritic stainless steels have a different crystalline structure which gives a different set of performance traits compared with austenitic alloys; they are less tough but are much more resistant to stress corrosion cracking.
+Likewise, they are unfortunately very difficult to weld and are less likely to harden.
+Similar to austenitic stainless steels, there are multiple different grades, that through alloy content can provide varying levels of corrosion resistance at a cost.

 Therefore, duplex stainless steels are a hybrid – nominally a 50:50 mix of austenitic and ferritic microstructures.
 This is achieved through two main mechanisms: